ZephyrusZhang/CS307-Project-2/report/README.md

 ```

 ## 2.10 getAvgStockByCenter
-count the number of products for each center and then divide the types of model
+count the number of products for each center and then divide the types of model,
 notice we should round the result and divide the types which number more than 0
 ```xml
 <select id="getAvgStockByCenter" resultMap="avgStockInByCenterMap">